mariadesouza/cache/README.md

 ## lrucache

-The LRU cache is implemented using a doubly linked list and a hashmap guarded by a reader/writer mutual exclusion lock.
+The LRU cache is implemented using a doubly linked list and a hashmap.
+It is guarded by a reader/writer mutual exclusion lock that will help prevent contention when high read rates occur concurrently.
 Each item has an expiration.
 If an element is expired it is removed from cache.
 Each time an item is fetched from the cache it is promoted to front provided it is not expired.
 When a new element is to be added and the cache has reached capacity, the least recently used item is removed from the cache.

 ## redisproxy